Back to menu

 Nostalgia.
 The old ticket office near the Roman Gate.
 Photo: Klaus Heese.

 From now on the archaeological area fell under the jurisdiction of the Soprintendenza per i Beni Archeologici di Ostia, led by a Soprintendente.
 Superintendent Anna-Gallina Zevi intensified international cooperation.
-In this century the site was renamed Parco Archeologico di Ostia Antica, led by a Direttore, currently Alessandro D'Alessio.
+In this century the site was renamed Parco Archeologico di Ostia Antica, led by a Direttore, in 2024 Alessandro D'Alessio.
 With limited financial means the Parco maintains a vast area, also outside the fenced-off part.
 Over the years there were many improvements.
 The ticket office was modernized.
 A small bar and bookshop in the shops of the theatre were replaced by a restaurant and bookshop behind the museum.
 New offices and store rooms were built around the museum.
 The museum itself was completely reorganized.

 Map of the area that falls under the jurisdiction of the Parco Archeologico di Ostia Antica, indicated by a red line.